FredHB/fredhb.github.io/docs/fred/index.md

         ???+ Summary
             <div> End-of-life provisions determine the tax base of capital gains, when assets are bequeathed.
 Up until today, there existed no quantitative model to simulate the effects of changing end-of-life provisions, which jointly takes into account the reactions of households at two margins: (1) composition of the asset portfolio and (2) total size of the bequeathed estate.
 We build a novel, unifying framework in which one can simulate the consequences of different end-of-life provisions, bequest taxes and other income taxes simultaneously, thereby surpassing the current state-of-the-art at several margins.
 We do so by recasting the definition of asset portfolios, which makes the household problem theoretically and quantitatively tractable. </div>

+    3.  **Cleansing Dynamics in Economies with Heterogeneity** <br>
+        Igli Bajo, Frederik H. Bennhoff

+        ???+ Summary
+          <div> We shed light on the interactions of heterogeneous firms, heterogeneous households and different monetary policy regimes in the presence of various shocks.
+This project aims to design and calibrate a tractable heterogeneous firm model building on Bajo, Bennhoff & Ferrari (2024), and quantitatively characterize its dynamics.
+To solve our model efficiently, we introduce firm heterogeneity into a recent computational framework (i.e., the Sequence-Space Jacobian).  </div>

 === "CV"
     <span class="back-button">[:fontawesome-solid-house:](../about/index.md)</span>